jenneration/ReadMe-Generator/READMEsample.md

 - [License](#license)

 ## Description
-A cli application that generates a professional readme for your GitHub projects
+A cli application built with node.js that generates a professional readme file for your github projects

 ## Installation
 `node.js` and `npm inquirer`

 ## Usage
-Intall required packages, open a teriminal, and type `node index.js` to initialize the app
+Install required packages.
+Open a terminal and type `node index.js`

 ## Contributing
 Contributions to this project are welcomed.
 There are a few ways you can do that: